A STEPS PROJECT

 community members engaged

 Daily Migration is a community based, participatory public art project that began in the summer of 2020 offering social connection through three unique yet interconnected programming threads: community engagement sessions, collaborative arts workshops, and an online exhibition featuring artwork and writings of workshop participants.
 Canadian-Chilean artist Shalak Attack, known for their distinctive murals, presents a visual journey of shared community stories about arrival, departure, home and longing.
-The project culminated in the creation of a 1,400 square foot mural in September 2021, transforming Wilson TTC Station into a vibrant cultural space enjoyed by 17,000+ daily visitors.
+The project culminated in the creation of a 1,400 square foot mural in September 2021, transforming Wilson TTC Station into a vibrant cultural space, TTC art to be enjoyed by 17,000+ daily visitors.

 “This project is honing in on that idea of ‘home is where the heart is’, no matter if it’s a physical space, a spiritual space or an emotional space.”

 Because of the current pandemic, workshops were reimagined to follow social distancing protocols and took place online.
 Fifteen individuals from the City of Toronto who self-identified as newcomers participated in workshop sessions each based on storytelling, shared experiences, and art-making.
 Each participant was inspired by the theme of Daily Migration either through lived experiences or from a universal perspective, culminating in an online exhibit of writing and one-of-a-kind artwork.
 These strong visions created with watercolour and mixed media approaches became an integral inspiration for the mural project.

 “The richest part of this workshop experience was that it gave us an opportunity to share our stories and have our voices heard, both verbally and visually.
 This opportunity could not have come at a more opportune time given the current social and health climate.
 I feel inspired to start creating more.”